The Red Green Show: Characters

 Some of the supporting characters that appeared during the 2004 season of the show.
 Left to right: Dalton Humphrey (Bob Bainborough), Winston Rothschild III (Jeff Lumby), Mike Hamar (Wayne Robson), Blair Cobden (Brad Cowan).

-Recurring characters within the live portions of the show include Red's nephew, Harold (Patrick McKenna); store owner Dalton Humphrey (Bob Bainborough); sewage worker Winston Rothschild III (Jeff Lumby); and criminal Mike Hamar (Wayne Robson).
-The show has a variety of secondary segments throughout, many of which have included a large number of rotating characters over the years.

 Red Green

-The title character of The Red Green Show, Red Green is the leader of Possum Lodge and a self-proclaimed handyman who is constantly extolling the virtues of duct tape ("the handyman's secret weapon").
+The title character of The Red Green Show, Red Green (played by Steve Smith) is the leader of Possum Lodge and a self-proclaimed handyman who is constantly extolling the virtues of duct tape ("the handyman's secret weapon").
 He and his wife Bernice have no children, and have been married for 25 years as of the series premiere.
-He is seldom seen wearing anything other than his distinctive outfit of a flannel shirt, khaki pants, suspenders (colored red and green as of Season 3), and a Canadian military field manoeuvres cap.
+He is seldom seen wearing anything other than his distinctive outfit of a flannel shirt, khaki pants, suspenders (coloured red and green as of Season 3), and a Canadian military field manoeuvres cap.

 According to his DVD biography, Red became the leader of Possum Lodge after gradually becoming more involved with it over time and becoming "the only guy nobody hated."
 At one point, he borrowed a large sum of money from his brother, who lost his job at a bank soon afterward.
 In repayment, Red employed his nephew Harold as the producer and director of The Red Green Show.
 In addition to being a handyman, Red also has several main philosophies in life, some of which are passed on to the lodge as a whole.
 Chief among them is the phrase "Quando Omni Flunkus Moritati" (pseudo-Latin for "When all else fails, play dead").
 He also concludes each of his Handyman Corner segments with the phrase, "If the women don't find you handsome, they should at least find you handy."
 Red owns what is known as "the Possum Van", a 1979–1993 Dodge Ram cargo van, painted to resemble an opossum.